Augmedix Partners With Google Cloud To Bring Medically-Tuned AI Technology To Ambient Documentation

-(MENAFN- GlobeNewsWire - Nasdaq) The general availability launch of MedLM will further advance Augmedix's ambient medical documentation product performance
+(MENAFN- PR Newswire) The general availability launch of MedLM will further advance Augmedix's ambient medical documentation product performance

 SAN FRANCISCO, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Augmedix (Nasdaq: AUGX), a healthcare technology company that delivers industry-leading, ambient medical documentation and data solutions, announced today that it has been piloting Google Cloud's Med-PaLM 2 and will integrate Google Cloud's newly introduced MedLM technology into its technology stack.
+13, 2023 /PRNewswire/ -- Augmedix (Nasdaq: AUGX ), a healthcare technology company that delivers industry-leading, ambient medical documentation and data solutions, announced today that it has been piloting Google Cloud's Med-PaLM 2 and will integrate Google Cloud's newly introduced MedLM technology into its technology stack.
 This model suite uses the latest AI developments adapted for healthcare use cases and meets Augmedix's stringent requirements around AI safety, compliance, and enterprise scalability.

 This integration of MedLM is an exciting milestone for Augmedix customers such as HCA Healthcare , who introduced Augmedix's documentation products to four hospitals earlier in 2023.